{+++}

 10. To trade successfully, think like a fundamentalist; trade like

+a technician.
 It is imperative that we understand the fundamentals

 driving a trade, but also that we understand the market’s